nKey/aws-sdk-frameworks/README.md

-# Version 2 of the AWS SDK for iOS
+# Version 2 of the AWS Mobile SDK for iOS

 ## Requirements

-* iOS 7 and later
+* iOS 8 and later
-* Xcode 5 and later
+* Xcode 7 and later

 ## Installation